App Permissions

 LAPD Central only requires the for its operation.
 This intent allows the application to access up-to-date information about server members, including their usernames, nicknames, roles, and permission changes, as permitted by Discord.

-Nickname Management: Searching for and updating member nicknames as part of nickname utility commands.
+Searching for and optionally updating member nicknames as part of nickname utility commands.

 Last updated